Alexis-D/.dotfiles/README.md

 Vim plugins are managed using Pathogen (see [tpope/vim-pathogen](https://github.com/tpope/vim-pathogen)).

-Remember to `sudo pip install flake8 virtualenv virtualenvwrapper` the 1st time to get some python-related tools.
+Remember to `sudo pip install data_hacks flake8 virtualenv virtualenvwrapper` the 1st time to get some python-related tools.

 ### Other stuff that's worth installing, but not handled here